 Change a Life Leadership Campaign

-The Change a Life Leadership Campaign provides alumni of the National Hispanic Institute with the means to help support a student to attend a 2017 summer leadership program.
+The Change a Life Leadership Campaign provides alumni of the National Hispanic Institute with the means to help support a student to attend NHI summer leadership programs.

 Every year since 1981 NHI has had students who didn’t pay their full tuition because they couldn’t afford the entire amount at the time.
 Assistance was given to them.
 Never the entire amount, but certainly some help.

 Today, thirty-six years later, the number of young men and women who attend NHI leadership programs have gone from the original 162 Austin, Texas youth who formed the very first class to 2,300.
 More important, today’s NHI summer program participants represent 323 high schools, 21 states, and 4 countries.